 Click here to visit Dave's personal webpage

-Oded Keynan, PhD student, Arabian Babbler Research Project
+Oded Keynan, former PhD student (graduated) and now research collaborator, Arabian Babbler Research Project

 University affiliations: Macquarie University and Tel Aviv University

 Other affiliations: Dead Sea & Arava Science Centre

 I am 35 years old, married to Adi and father to Mayan & Yaara.
 I received my BSc.
 (Honors) from Haifa University in 2005 and my MSc from Tel Aviv University in 2009.
 My Masters thesis was on the impaling behavior and male-female interactions in the Southern Grey Shrike (Lanius meridionalis) at the Shezaf Nature Reserve in the Negev desert of Israel, my supervisor was Prof' Amotz Zahavi.